akirakianna/the-score/README.md

 I utilised the useContext Hook in our project - something that was not taught on our course.
 It allowed me to store the Spotify token and the current user's information globally in state - meaning their data can be easily shared/accessed across our app's components without having to pass them down through every component as props.

-I created two instances of context - UserContext and Spotify Context:
+I created two instances of context - UserContext and SpotifyContext:

 ```js
 import { createContext } from 'react'